 |*Times are shown in ET.|

 The Sunshine State's biggest draw game offers jackpots that often rise above $20 million!
-It costs just $1 per ticket, and all you need to do to play is choose six numbers from 1 to 53.
-The XTRA! option increases the value of all prizes except the jackpot by up to five times.
+It costs just $2 per ticket, and all you need to do to play is choose six numbers from 1 to 53.
+A multiplier number increases the value of all prizes except the jackpot by up to 10 times, while the Double Play and EZmatch add-ons deliver more ways to win.

 Fantasy 5 is played nightly at approximately 11:15 PM ET and tickets cost just $1, making the exciting game one of the state's most popular.
 You can win by matching as few as two numbers, and if there is no top prize winner then the jackpot rolls down into the prize fund for the lower tiers.
 Add the EZmatch option for the chance to win a cash prize instantly.